FILMS

 The vague and intimate staging creates a surreal, oneiric atmosphere accompanied by a mysterious effect which generates a confusing feeling – we are exposed to the act of observing and thus forced to be voyeurs.

 The film is a kind of a "gestell" – a framework for reflections on the essentials and mechanics of film as well as on film production itself.
-In this sense, the make up scene reveals the actress's transformation into the
+In this sense, the make up scene reveals the actress's transformation into the film figure.
+Thus, it also refers to Eleanor Antin's video performance Representational Painting from 1971 in which the act of putting on make-up as a traditional mode of self-expression was explored and staged, amplifying the observational aspect.

-the figure(s): both figure and idea refer to Bergman’s Persona on the level of the internal conception, on the level of external conception to Hitchcock’s Rear Window.
+Also, connections to Ingmar Bergman and Alfred Hitchcock are at hand when it comes to the concept of the figure(s): both figure and idea refer to Bergman’s Persona on the level of the internal conception, on the level of external conception to Hitchcock’s Rear Window.

 The cinematic action that follows a prescribed plot was shot over the course of a day.
 Like in rehearsals,